MichaelCurrin/docsify-js-template/README.md

 ## Features

 - Make a modern docs site for your awesome project's existing markdown files
-- Low code needed - just use a one short HTML file which handles the JS
+- Low code needed - uses one HTML file which has a JS section you can configure for your own project
 - Easily hosted on GH Pages for free as a static site with no built step needed